 We are servers in duty, even within the industry where the recipe is to go against the recipes, becoming hostages of processes and less free.

-That is why we can say that creativity is an inherently seditious, rebellious and dangerous act.
-It is a political act, where we redefine ourselves daily.
+This is why we can say that creativity is an inherently seditious, rebellious and dangerous act.

 Being creative is a way of life, where we have two options: generate new things, creating and believing; risking and exposing ourselves, or joining what has already been given and resolved, with simulations of inspiration and innovation.